“I never had great Muscadet or great Chablis before Martine and Kermit.”

 I laugh with him.
 Partly because it’s hard not to—Kermit’s gaiety is rather catching—but partly out of incredulity.
 It’s already difficult to imagine a time before sommeliers Instagrammed Raveneau on the regular or mounted empty bottles of Gentaz on their mantles like the stuffed heads of rare animals.
 But to start it all with such a sum, small by even 1970s standards?
 Impossible.

 Kermit Lynch, one of America’s best-known names in fine European wine, hails from the San Joaquin Valley—the source of a considerable amount of California plonk.
 He made his way to Berkeley during his college years and never left.
 An aspiring musician, he lived in a closet-sized apartment and tended small jobs, even selling newspapers on a corner, to stay afloat.
-He did time in a couple of wine shops and liked the work but couldn’t make employment stick.
+He tried to get a job at a wine shop but wasn't successful.
 “This was the Nixon oil recession, the dollar was really weak, and people were firing, not hiring,” he says.

 His girlfriend at the time suggested he open a store of his own and lent him the startup funds.
 “With that money, I had first and last months’ rent, all the fees, phones, a paint job, and 33 cases of wine that I just spread around the room.”
 This unceremonious arrangement of wine on the floor would become something of a signature for Kermit, who didn’t install racks until the year 2000.
 “The customers had to bend over, which was against every retail rule.
 But I thought seeing the cases would encourage them to buy the whole thing.”